NayeraHasan/DataDeduplication/README.md

 # Data-Deduplication-Hash-Tables-and-Deduplication-Algorithms

 This project focuses on data deduplication using three specific methods: All pairs, Linear hashing, and Sort-remove.
-The Java-based implementation aims to efficiently identify and remove duplicate voter records from a dataset using principles of Object-Oriented Programming (OOP).
+The Java-based implementation aims to efficiently identify and remove duplicate voter records from a dataset as well as analyzing the efficiency of each method in terms of time and memory usage using principles of Object-Oriented Programming (OOP).

 ## Table of Contents
 - [Overview](#overview)